An Introduction to Deep Morphological Networks: Deep Morphological Networks

-The whole training procedure is detailed in Algorithm~\ref{algo:training}.
-Given the training data $(y_0, y^{*})$, the \textbf{first step} is the feedforward, comprised in the loop from line 2 to 12.
-In line 4, the weights of the first depthwise convolution are converted into binary (according to Equation~\ref{eq:w_bin}).
-Then, in line 5, the first depthwise convolution is performed, while the first depthwise pooling is executed in line 6.
-The same operations are repeated in line 8 to 10 for the second depthwise convolution and pooling.
-Finally, in line 11, the pointwise convolution is carried out.
+The training procedure is detailed in Algorithm~\ref{algo:training}.
+Given the training data $(y_0, y^{*})$, the \textbf{first step} is the feedforward, comprised in the loop from line 2 to 8.
+In the first part of line 4, the weights of the first depthwise convolution are converted into binary (according to Equation~\ref{eq:w_bin}).
+Then, in the second part, the first depthwise convolution (denoted here as $\ast$) is performed, with the first depthwise pooling being executed in the third part of this line.
+The same operations are repeated in line 6 for the second depthwise convolution and pooling.
+Finally, in line 7, the pointwise convolution is carried out.
 After the forward propagation, the total error of the network can be estimated.
-With this error, the gradients of the last layer can be directly estimated (line 14).
+With this error, the gradients of the last layer can be directly estimated (line 10).
 These gradients can be used by the backpropagation algorithm to calculate the gradients of the inner layers.
-In fact, this is the process performed in the \textbf{second training step}, comprised in the loop from line 15 to 22.
+In fact, this is the process performed in the \textbf{second training step}, comprised in the loop from line 11 to 15.
 It is important to highlight that during the backpropagation process, the gradients are calculated normally, using real-valued numbers (and not binary).
-Precisely, lines 16 and 17 are responsible for the optimization of the pointwise convolution.
-Line 16 propagates the error of a specific pointwise convolution to the previous operation, while in line 17 calculates the error of that specific pointwise convolution operation.
-The same process is repeated for the second and then for the first depthwise convolutions (lines 18-19 and 20-21, respectively).
-Note that during the backpropagation, the depthwise pooling is not optimized since this operation has no parameters and only passes the gradients to the previous layer (similar to the backpropagation employed in the max-pooling layers commonly explored in ConvNets).
-The \textbf{third and last step} of the training process is the update of the weights and optimization of the network.
-This process is comprised in the loop from line 24 to 28.
-Observe that, for simplicity, Algorithm~\ref{algo:training} uses SGD to optimize the network, however, any other optimization algorithm could be exploited.
-For a specific layer, line 25 updates the weights of the pointwise convolution while lines 26 and 27 update the parameters of the first and second depthwise convolutions, respectively.
+Precisely, line 12 is responsible for the optimization of the pointwise convolution.
+The first part (of line 16) propagates the error of a specific pointwise convolution to the previous operation, while the second part calculates the error of that specific pointwise convolution operation.
+The same process is repeated for the second and then for the first depthwise convolutions (lines 13 and 14, respectively).
+Note that during the backpropagation, the depthwise pooling is not optimized since this operation has no parameters and only passes the gradients to the previous layer.
+The \textbf{last step} of the training process is the update of the weights and optimization of the network.
+This process is comprised in the loop from line 17 to 21.
+For a specific layer, line 18 updates the weights of the pointwise convolution while lines 19 and 20 update the parameters of the first and second depthwise convolutions, respectively.